chrisjallaine/KDramaLibrary/README.md

 ## Demo

-You can preview the live demo of the project here:
+You can preview the the project here:

 [KDramaLibrary Demo](https://k-drama-library-hybk2kz5z-chrisjallaines-projects.vercel.app/)